alembic/alembic/doc/source/examples.rst

 maintains the important abstraction that Alembic is for storage, representation, and archival as opposed to being a dynamic scene manipulation framework.

-We'll start by targeting the thing you'd most often want to do - write and read animated, geometric primitives.
-To do this, we will be using two main
-modules: :doc:`alembic.Abc </alembic/abc>`, which provides the basic Alembic Abstractions, and :doc:`alembic.AbcG </alembic/abcg>`, which implements specific Geometric primitives on top of alembic.Abc.

 Importing Alembic is simply: ::

     >>> import alembic